rhomobile/rhomobile-docs/docs/en/2.2.0/rhodesapi/rhoevent-api.md

 Access a device's calendar and events.

+Note:
+In Android Device's, Calendar event will only be created if the calendar is synced with atleast one mail account.

 For examples on how to use the RhoEvent API, see the view and controller in the /app/Calendar folder in the [System API Samples application](https://github.com/rhomobile/rhodes-system-api-samples/blob/master/app/Calendar/controller.rb).

 ## Enabling the Calendar